ncatlab/nlab-content/pages/18817.md

 This allows to combine the best of two superficially disjoint worlds: On the one hand we may reduce all constructions and computations to [[coordinates]], the way traditionally done in the [[physics]] literature;
-on the other hand we have full conceptial control over the coordinate-free generalized spaces analyzed thereby.
+on the other hand we have full conceptual control over the coordinate-free generalized spaces analyzed thereby.
 What makes this work is that all [[coordinate]]-constructions are _[[functorial geometry|functorially]]_ considered over all abstract coordinate systems.